 I do harp on about this but I can’t help but feel that there just isn’t enough altruism in the world.
 If you are looking for something to do, there is no shortage of people who could use your help.
-Not only will volunteering with an individual or organization keep you busy, it allows you to look into areas of society and the world to which you might not otherwise have access, it provides a feeling of satisfaction and can boost feelings of self worth and self esteem.
+Volunteering with an individual or organization keeps you busy.
+It allows you to look into areas of society and the world to which you might not otherwise have access.
+It provides a feeling of satisfaction and can boost feelings of self-worth and self-esteem.
 Volunteering can also expand your network and career prospects, though this probably shouldn’t be your primary reason for doing it.

 Start a new hobby

 Have you always wanted to plant a garden or learn to knit?
 Do it now.
 Many people have been taking up hobbies during the pandemic and finding new parts of themselves and new interests.
 New hobbies can change the way you see the world and help you develop new skills that may be useful in your future career and job search.
-Take knitting for example: it can help you develop your patience (knitting takes forever), problem solving (you dropped a stitch ten rows ago.
+Take knitting for example it can help you develop your patience (knitting takes forever), problem-solving (you dropped a stitch ten rows ago.
 Now what!?), and attention to detail (it’s knitting.
 There’s a lot of detail).
-The can also connect you to new communities of people, again, expanding your network.
+They can also connect you to new communities of people, again, expanding your network.

 Action begets action and inaction begets inaction.
 Once you start doing something, more motion will follow and you will find yourself filling your time more productively.
 Then you will have more energy to pursue your goals and also, ironically, more time.
 As someone, somewhere, once said (I heard it in a movie once, and not from Lucille Ball, to whom it is often attributed) “If you want something done, ask the busy person.
 The others never have the time.”